 The responsibility matrix/LOD table will also help to avoid scope creep by clearly defining the deliverables for each team member.

 A BEP should also include project Milestones and schedule as part of the scope.

 Plannerly’s scope module allows you to easily create a responsibility matrix/LOD table and the timeline for your project, along with tracking the status of these deliverables.

-3) MANAGEMENT: How do you keep the BEP live and collaborative?
+3) VERIFYING: How do you keep the BEP live and collaborative?

-The third and final essential component of a successful BIM Execution Plan is MANAGEMENT.
+The third and final essential component of a successful BIM Execution Plan is VERIFYING.

 This involves putting in place the systems and processes used for monitoring, tracking progress, managing changes, and verifying deliverables.

 This will help to identify any issues or risks early on and allow you to take corrective action if necessary.

 It is important to remember that a BIM Execution Plan is a living document that should be reviewed and updated regularly.